-Catalan Parliament independence move blocked
+Spanish court blocks Catalan independence move

 A political and constitutional crisis has gripped the country since Sunday's referendum, with Catalan separatists and the national government in Madrid each refusing to change course.

 The ballot and its aftermath have divided Catalans.
 Some 90% of voters backed a split from Spain, but turnout was only around 42%, largely because anti-independence Catalans did not show up.
-The vote was marred by clashes between citizens and Spanish police.
+The vote was marred by clashes between citizens and Spanish police in which hundreds of people were injured.

 In a sign of the extraordinary tensions engulfing Spain, the head of the Catalan police, Josep Lluís Trapero, was summoned to appear Friday before high court Judge Carmen Lamela in Madrid on charges of sedition in connection with the referendum.